Chope

 What is Chope?

-Chope is a real-time restaurant reservation booking platform that connects diners with its partners restaurants.
-The word Chope is inspired by the Singlish Chope used in Singapore.
+Chope is a real-time restaurant reservation platform that connects diners with partner restaurants.
+The name Chope is inspired by the Singlish term "Chope", commonly used in Singapore.

 First started when people used tissue to book seats at food centres.